Tatiway/pilot/readme.txt

-To start select a folder ( cd  pilot ) and type gulp
+To start select a folder ( cd  pilot ), then npm instal, and then type gulp